 Day 1: Julia Donnelly eggs my house my first night back in Star Lake, and that’s how I know everyone still remembers everything—how I destroyed my relationship with Patrick the night everything happened with his brother, Gabe.
 How I wrecked their whole family.
 Now I’m serving out my summer like a jail sentence: Just ninety-nine days till I can leave for college, and be done.

 Day 4: A nasty note on my windshield makes it clear Julia isn’t finished.
 I’m expecting a fight when someone taps me on the shoulder, but it’s just Gabe, home from college and actually happy to see me.
 “For what it’s worth, Molly Barlow,” he says, “I’m really glad you’re back.”

 Day 12: Gabe got me to come to this party, and I’m actually having fun.
 I think he’s about to kiss me—and that’s when I see Patrick.
 My Patrick, who’s supposed to be clear across the country.
 My Patrick, who’s never going to forgive me.

-Review: I gave this book 4 stars on Goodreads, but it is really more like 3.75 stars.
+I gave 99 Days 4 stars on Goodreads, but it is really more like 3.75 stars.
 This book was obviously polarizing for readers because the ratings are all over the place.
 I gave it a higher rating than most because I was entertained, which is what I want from a YA contemporary, but I also recognize the issues with the plot.